Agent with memory + reflection logic. Reads context, reacts to emotional cues.

 Memory evaluator

-Reflection blocks (reflect
+Reflection blocks (reflect, embed)

 WIP Training mechanism stubbed